superluminalC/KaraoPy/README.md

 Yes, read question above.

 ### How do I modify the metadata of my videos?
 Open the `karaoke_database.csv`, located in the folder you have put your `KaraoPy.py`.
 The fields are separated by a (not commom) vertical bar (|).
 Change the respective title and artist field for each entry.
-You you need to write the metadata with vertical bar, put the contents of that field around double quotes ("This | is a example"). **Do not change the others fields!
+If you need to write the metadata with vertical bar, put the contents of that field around double quotes ("This | is a example"). **Do not change the others fields!
 Do not modify while the program is running!**

 ### Why does KaraoPy spawn three different processes?
 Because Kivy.
 I searched a lot for a solution with no avail.
 If I use threads, then user interface become very, VERY laggy.
 I had to live with it.